WiFi that is self-powered, decentralised and green.

 Competitor research

-CYCLE is about bikes and tech.
-In a city where e-bikes are booming, I figured I should first look at how others have set up their websites.
+CYCLE combines bicycles and tech.
+Which isn’t new, in a country where where e-bikes are taking over the roads.
+I figured I should first look at how others have set up their websites.
 This was also useful to get a general sense of the different parts of a commercial site and get used to UX terminology.
 See the competitor research below.

 Sitemap

-Based on the competitor research, I set up a sitemap with the parts my site would need.
+Based on the competitor research, I set up a sitemap with the parts my website would need.
 Let’s look at some of them in more detail.

 Live map